allenai/discoverybench/README.md

   --eval_output_path TEXT       Evaluation output path --help                        Show this message and exit.
 ```

+## Contribution

+TBA on how users can contribute for agents.

 ## ✍️ Citation
 If you find our work helpful, please use the following citations.